Question – what’s the most famous dish in Spain? Answer – paella!

 - Club Nàutic (yacht club) order the rice dish on the menu del dia and get a great view of the marina from the terrace thrown in

-- On the seafront in the old town: La Marina and El Madrid (menus del dia, good value for money).
-La Marina is a bit basic; El Madrid is ahead on quality.
+- On the seafront in the old town: El Madrid (menu del dia, good value for money).

 Out of town

-- Casa Domingo in Playa San Juan.
-A little further south towards Alicante.
-Right on the huge San Juan beach (Avenida de Niza).
+- Casa Domingo in Playa San Juan, down the coast towards Alicante.
+It’s right on the huge San Juan beach (Avenida de Niza).
 Great rice, good wines and a great beach view.
 Booking advisable.
 Try also Casa Julio, right next door – it’s just as good.
 Both places have great value set menus.

 The Valencian regional government declared paella to be an ‘official cultural asset’ (known as a Bien de Interés Cultural or BIC in Spain) in autumn 2021, because paella ‘promotes unity and sharing’.